 5. PTSD Reduction Through THCV Supplementation

 Post-Traumatic Stress Disorder (PTSD) is treated by THC through panic attacks being blocked, and anxiety curbed.
-Certainly, the pain from after a traumatic event can’t be totally erased via THCV, but owing to its CB1 receptor interaction, a high level of therapy can be experienced by sufferers.
-Phytocannabinoids are like endocannabinoids which occur naturally.
+Certainly, the pain after a traumatic event can’t be totally erased via THCV, but owing to its CB1 receptor interaction, a high level of therapy can be experienced by sufferers.
+Phytocannabinoids are like endocannabinoids that occur naturally.
 Phytocannabinoids are produced via marijuana plants, however.

 There is an entire receptor network in the body that, through THCV, can inhibit PTSD directly.
 Since CB2 receptor attachment has some level of effect on individuals, the mind can be cleared via THCV, additionally assisting individuals in fighting off PTSD symptoms.
 Though the psychoactive “high” associated with THC is not experienced under THCV, there is an exceptional psychoactive nature to the compound which helps mitigate distressing recollections that are not desired, aiding in recovery from PTSD.

 A few strains to consider for such therapy include Slim Hash, Doug’s Varin, Ace of Spades, and Pineapple Purps.
 Flashbacks can be reduced, and the head cleared.

 MMJ has become increasingly common, and THCV has greater inclusion in many of these medical strains—among 400 other compounds that can be potentially derived from such cannabis strains.
 The psychotropic effects of THCV as pertains to human central nervous systems come from CB1 receptor interaction.